FlareFPV-cz/ai_stock_news/README.md

 - Create a webhook in your Discord server
 - Add the webhook URL to the configuration
+### Microsoft Teams
+To receive summaries in a Microsoft Teams channel:

+- Create an incoming webhook in your Teams channel
+  - In Teams, go to the channel where you want to add the webhook
+  - Click the "..." menu next to the channel name
+  - Select "Connectors"
+  - Find "Incoming Webhook" and click "Configure"
+  - Name your webhook and upload an icon if desired
+  - Click "Create" and copy the webhook URL
+- Add the webhook URL to the configuration
+- Set enabled to true in the teams section
 ## News Sources
 The application comes pre-configured with RSS feeds from major financial news sources: